open-webui/open-webui/location/setup/README.md

 	docker push ghcr.io/datascape/projects:main

 The command above will create the container image if it does not exist yet.
+Alternatively, you can use "latest" instead of "main" in the first two commands if you have a newer version than the main one.

 The container image then appears at: [https://github.com/users/datascape/packages/container/package/projects](https://github.com/users/datascape/packages/container/package/projects)